freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 Any subsequent pushes you make to the respository will now notify your webhook, initiating the script and updating your page's source automatically!

-Thank you for reading my first blog post, I'm endeavouring to write these for computer science related activities which I think could do with a nice tutorial or just a bit more explanation.
+Thank you for reading my first blog post, I'm endeavouring to write these for computer science related activities which I think could do with a tutorial or just a bit more explanation.

 If you enjoyed this blog post please consider checking out [some others](/blog)!